 Fewer pop-ups for faster sites

 There’s no harm to use pop-ups as they help to boost conversion substantially.
-But if you use them in a wrong way people will not only get annoyed, but they are supposed to not coming again.
+But if you use them in the wrong way people will not only get annoyed, but they are supposed to not coming again.

-Loading time of the site
+The loading time of the site

-The human mind is a complicated and a less forgiving one.
+The human mind is a complicated and less forgiving one.
 If you can offer, a fast-loading site people will come and go.
 But if they face any problem regarding loading time they’ll seek for an alternate option.

 - Try a responsive theme so that you don’t have to worry much.